Traffic Director for open service mesh

 Traffic Director delivers a GCP-managed Pilot along with additional capabilities such as global load balancing and centralized health checking.
 However, note that Traffic Director cannot be configured using Istio APIs; you can use GCP APIs for configuration.
 Both Traffic Director and Pilot use open standard APIs (xDS v2) to communicate with sidecar proxies.

 Global load balancing with Traffic Director

-Traffic Director delivers global load balancing for your internal microservices with service proxies.
-You can deploy internal microservices (service proxy-based) with instances in multiple regions.
-Traffic Director provides health, routing, and backend information to the service proxies, enabling them to perform optimal traffic routing to application instances in multiple cloud regions for a service.
+Traffic Director delivers global load balancing for your internal microservices with sidecar proxies.
+You can deploy internal microservices (sidecar proxy-based) with instances in multiple regions.
+Traffic Director provides health, routing, and backend information to the sidecar proxies, enabling them to perform optimal traffic routing to application instances in multiple cloud regions for a service.

-In the following illustration, a global load balancing deployment features three
+In the following illustration, user traffic enters a GCP

 In the following example, if Traffic Director receives health check results